 present, explain, summarise, evaluate and discuss solution methods and results and formulate conclusions in a written report

 The main focus is on solutions to partial differential equations and methods for solving the resulting equation system.
 Solution methods based on finite differences and finite element methods.
-Iterative methods for solutions to linear systems of equations.
-The Power method for eigenvalue problems.
+Direct (based on LU-factorization) and iterative methods for solutions to linear systems of equations, and Newtons method for nonlinear systems.
 Theoretical, practical, implementational as well as validation aspects are discussed in relation to the methods presented in the course.
-Use of computational software (Comsol Multiphysics and MATLAB).
+Use of computational software (MATLAB PDE toolbox).
 Examples of key concepts covered in the course: accuracy and order of accuracy, efficiency, consistency, stability, convergence.

-Written examination (3 credits) and approved assignments (2 credits).
+Written examination (3 credits) and approved assignments and tasks at problem solving classes (2 credits).
 The assignments are reported in English.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.